-29. Rear Panel Connectors (Figure 2)
+34. Rear Panel IO (Figure 2)

 This is the section referred to as the I/O Hub.
-This panel contains the hardwired USB, Sound, and Ethernet connections.
-Please see Page 13 for a component level breakdown.
+This panel contains the hardwired USB, Audio, and Ethernet connections.
+Please see Page 16 for a component level breakdown.

-There are two numeric references for PCI-Express: one is mechanical (the actual slotlength footprint across the motherboard), while the second is electrical (the number of PCIe lanes available to the slot from the CPU, Chipset, or both).
+There are two numeric references for PCI-Express: one is mechanical (the physical length on the motherboard), while the second is electrical (the number of PCIe lanes available to the slot from the CPU, PCH, or both).

-PCI-Express was designed with a universal architecture in mind.
-For example, you can install x1 cards, such as sound cards or USB controllers, into an x16 slot.
-Many types of cards can use various numbers of PCIe lanes; similarly, some applications might only use certain parts of a card (e.g. compute apps), requiring only a single PCIe lane to accomplish its task without affecting performance.
+PCI-Express was designed to be universal; e.g. you can install x1 devices, such as sound cards or USB controllers, into an x16 slot.
+Similarly, some applications might only use certain parts of a device (e.g. compute apps), requiring only a single PCIe lane to accomplish its task without affecting performance.
 This is why there are x16 mechanical slots with an x1 electrical PCIe lane.
 Using the entire length of a PCIe slot is unnecessary, nor does it cause an adverse effect to use a shorter form-factor bus card in a slot that physically can hold a larger form-factor bus card.